 Governmental agencies throughout the world, including the FAA, highly regulate the repair and overhaul of aircraft engines.
-Guidelines established by original equipment manufacturers supplement governmental regulation and generally require that aircraft operators overhaul engines and replace specified engine parts after a specified number of flight hours or cycles (take-offs and landings).
+Guidelines established by OEMs supplement governmental regulation and generally require that aircraft operators overhaul engines and replace specified engine parts after a specified number of flight hours or cycles (take-offs and landings).